kimberleyroche/kimberleyroche/README.md

 ### Hi there! 👋
 My name is Kim.
 I was a hobbyist just vibing, but then I realised coding was pretty fun.

-What am I doing?
+### I am currently...
-- ☠ I’m currently working on a Halloween Recipe Book.
+- 💀 Working on a Halloween Recipe Book.
-- 📓 I’m currently learning CSS, JavaScript and Python.
+- 📓 Learning CSS, JavaScript and Python.
+- Trying out LinkedIn Learning's free trial and halfway through The Odin Project's foundation course.

 ### Projects:
 - 💗 Hello Kitty Bedtime: drag Kitty White and other Sanrio friends around the screen and tuck them into bed.
 Uses HTML, CSS and JavaScript.